bacionejs/editor/README.md

 -   `L`: The helper library object.
 -   Shorthands for `Math` functions (`floor`, `random`, `sin`, etc.).
 -   A modified `Array.prototype.sort` that defaults to numeric comparison.

-## 5. Code Style and Conventions

-The codebase is heavily minified by hand for size and portability.
-This results in:
--   Short variable names (`T`, `s`, `e`, `i`, `a`).
--   Use of arrow functions and ternary operators to reduce lines.
--   Chaining of assignments and function calls.
--   Lack of comments within the functional code blocks.
-The initial large comment block serves as the main guide.

-While this makes the code dense, it's a deliberate design choice to keep the file size minimal.

 </details>